What the Fund is doing in brief

 The Fund has responsibility for maintaining the Bilby Fence and predator exclusion area it encloses in Currawinya National Park.
 This semi-wild safe area will be the site for a release of bilbies in the near future.

-We will be renovating the breeding pens at Charleville.
-Under the memorandum of understanding with the state government we are taking responsibility for maintenance and husbandry of these facilities and expanding their functionality to enable crèche-ing of young bilbies.
+We have renovating the breeding pens at Charleville.
+Under the memorandum of understanding with the state government we are taking responsibility for maintenance and husbandry of these facilities and expanding their functionality to enable crèche-ing of young bilbies in readiness for their release into safe areas.

 You can have the unique experience of getting up close and personal with a bilby, visit their nocturnal house and our specialty bilby shop.